mwolfram/CarND-Behavioral-Cloning-P3-mwolfram/writeup_report.md

 For details about how I created the training data, see the next section.

+# TODO add training data description here? maybe as an overview

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to first follow the instructions in the intro videos as precisely as possible to get to a good initial solution and then tweak model and data to get a better driving behaviour and also enable the model to drive on track 2.

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+So I quickly ended up using the NVIDIA model as a basis and added dropout layers, L2 regularization as well as two consecutive 1x1 filters on top to let the model choose the best color representation.

 In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.
+Unfortunately, the MSE loss function never seemed to be a good indicator for how well the model would perform.
+Sample history graphs can be seen here:

+# TODO attach history objects
+# TODO other metrics?

+I recorded two reverse laps on track 1 and trained the model on a combination of the Udacity data and my self-recorded laps.
+The results looked good but the car kept leaving the track in the half-open curve after the bridge.

+# TODO half-open curve after bridge image

+To combat this, I recorded multiple runs of forward and backward driving data from that sector.
+This already resulted in a good overall performance on the whole track.
+The car would not stick 100% to the track center, but would never leave the track, even at a speed of 20mph

 To combat the overfitting, I modified the model so that ...